You're Functioning. But Are You Actually Okay?

 You've held it together long enough.
 It might be time to put some of it down.

-My AP Therapy offers anxiety therapy for high-functioning adults in New York City and Westchester County.
-Virtual therapy available across New York State.
+Amanda Phillips, LCSW is a Certified Clinical Trauma Professional and IFS Level 1 trained therapist offering anxiety therapy for high-functioning adults in New York City and Westchester.
+Virtual therapy available throughout New York State.

 References